transformerlab/transformerlab-docs/blog/2025-03-21-ollama-server/ollama-server.md

 ### Unloading models

-When the user clicks "Stop" in Transformer Lab we want to immediately free the memory the model was previously using.
-By default, the way Ollama works is that it keeps the model in memory for some amount of time (default 5 minutes) before unloading.
+By default, the way Ollama works is that it keeps a model in memory and only unloads it from memory if there has been no activity for some amount of time (default 5 minutes).
 Today, Transformer Lab maintains this behaviour to stay consistent with Ollama.
+But this is different than the way most models work in Transformer Lab and might cause confusion for users.

 We could change this to make models stay in memory by using the `keep_alive` parameter.
 We could potentially set a longer `keep_alive` (or -1 to set forever) to prevent the model from unloading, and also forcibly unload a model by setting this to 0 when the user clicks "Stop".
 This can be done by: